 - Corporate P2 directives influence the program.

-- Facilities use a champion or facilitator or focal point person to lead the program.
+- Facilities use a champion or facilitator or point person to lead the program.

 - Management supports P2 and commits the necessary resources to support P2 activities.